 Do-It-Yourself Post & Beam Building Kits Farm Show Magazine

-Shelter-Kit is a Tilton, N.H., company that precuts and drills lumber and hardware for post and beam building kits up to 36 ft. wide for do-it-yourselfers.
+Shelter-Kit® is a Tilton, N.H., company that precuts and drills lumber and hardware for post and beam building kits up to 36 ft. wide for do-it-yourselfers.
 “Everything is designed so that two people can handle all the material,” says David Kimball of Shelter-Kit.
-Shelter-Kit’s goal is to produce kit buildings for assembly by owners with no prior building experience.
+Shelter-Kit’s goal is to produce kit buildings for assembly by owners with no prior building experience. *Since this article first printed, Shelter-Kit® offices have relocated to Warner, New Hampshire.

 Shelter-Kit’s DIY Barns Deliver Quality & Simplicity Bridle & Bit

 You’ve heard of Ikea before, I’m sure… where not-so-handy folks can and do successfully build DIY-furniture.
-Well, Shelter-Kit takes this DIY concept to the next level.
-The Tilton, NH based kit-home company creates barns, garages and even homes, all of which are engineered to exacting quality and precision specifications so that anyone (including you) can in fact, build their own structure.
+Well, Shelter-Kit® takes this DIY concept to the next level.
+The Tilton, NH based kit-home company creates barns, garages and even homes, all of which are engineered to exacting quality and precision specifications so that anyone (including you) can in fact, build their own structure. *Since this article first printed, Shelter-Kit® offices have relocated to Warner, New Hampshire.

 1 East Main Street - P.O.
 Box 111 - Warner, NH 03278 Email: email@example.com Phone: (603) 456-3801